subsyncit/subsyncit/DEVELOPING.md

 Same as for [Client setup](CLIENT-SETUP.md)

-# Running the functional tests
+# Running the integration tests

-Functional tests can only run these on the same server as the Subversion and Apache installs as it runs subversion admin operations, too.
+Integration tests can only run these on the same server as the Subversion and Apache installs as it runs subversion admin operations, too.

 You wll already have setup the Subversion+Apache server (as [described here](SERVER-SETUP)).